-As noted in item 1 above, HUD approved HCD's request to extend the expenditure deadline to September 30, 2022.
-As noted in Section 39 herein, per the Consolidated Appropriations Act, 2022, signed on March 17, 2022, Congress allowed HUD to extend the expenditure deadline to September 30, 2025-, then the 2022 Omnibus Spending Bill passed by Congress has allowed all fund allocated under Public Law 113-2 to be available until expended.
+As noted in item 1 above, oOs noted in item 1 above, the back and forth listed in this section...pute large enough that its all in writing, we would raisen July 18, 2016, HUD approved HCD's request to extend the expenditure deadline to September 30, 2022.
+As noted in Section 39 herein, per the Consolidated Appropriations Act, 2022, signed on March 17, 2022, Congress allowed HUD to extend the expenditure deadline to September 30, 2025.
 It is important to note that only the remaining balance of the grant as of the end of the initial 24-month expenditure period will be extended.